You are going to visit Budapest in 4 days and want to see the essentials while optimizing your visiting time?

 A SZECHÉNYI BATHS

-Check out the video of the Szechenyi baths:
+Check out a great video of the Szechenyi baths on this link.

 B CASTLE OF VAJDAHUNYAD